 The issue is either worked out by the two parties or resolved by a judge.

-If the injured worker does not object the records are collected, company will come and copy the records, or the facility will mail the records out.
+If the injured worker does not object to how the records are collected, the company will come and copy the records, or the facility will mail the records out.